'Humans Of Searchmont'

 This is the same idea 'Humans Of Searchmont' will be about.
 Capturing the stories (some longer than others), captions, and excerpts of the humans who live and breathe at Searchmont Resort!

 What makes Searchmont Resort so special are the people.
-It is the staff, new comers, season pass holders, advent skiers and boarders, and the people who live in Searchmont and share their love for Searchmont Resort that make this place unique.
+It is the staff, new-comers, season pass holders, advent skiers and boarders, and the people who live in Searchmont and share their love for Searchmont Resort are what makes this place so unique.

 Whether you need a good laugh, an inspirational story, or just want to learn something new; these people: 'The Humans Of Searchmont' exude their passion, their stories, and are what make Searchmont tick!
 These diamonds in the rough, these hidden gems, are ready to shine!
 Enjoy C.M.W

 It’s not just a hill, it’s a mountain.
 It’s not just a ski resort, it’s a place to ride how you choose.
 It’s not just a tourist attraction, It’s your home away from home.